saswatanand/symexbib/README.md

 A bibliography of papers related to symbolic execution
 ========

-The foollowing list was earlier hosted at https://sites.google.com/site/symexbib/.
+The following list was earlier hosted at https://sites.google.com/site/symexbib/.
 From now on, the plan is to update only this list.

 The list is a bit out of date since I have not added many papers since 2013.
 Please let me know if you want to add any paper to the list.
-I would be happy to add you as an collborator on this project so that you can edit the list yourself.
+Also, If you want to be a collborator on this project so that you can edit the list yourself, please let me know.

 |Title|Venue|Year|Authors|